-- Such contour integral is difficult to evaluate (but could be done using Cauchy's residue theorem), therefore we often use other techniques to obtain the inverse z -transform. - One such technique is to use the z -transform pair table shown in the last two slides with partial fraction.
+- Here the symbol \oint indicates an integration in counter-clockwise direction around a circle within the ROC and $z = Re^{j\theta}$. - Such contour integral is difficult to evaluate (but could be done using Cauchy's residue theorem), therefore we often use other techniques to obtain the inverse z -transform. - One such technique is to use a z -transform pairs Table shown in the last two slides with partial fraction expansion.